red5pro/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/PublishABRTest/README.md

 # Adaptive Bitrate Publishing

-Demonstrates the 'AdaptiveBitrateController', which dynamically adjusts the publishing bitrate to meet the bandwidth restrictions of the network connection or encoding hardware.
+Demonstrates the `AdaptiveBitrateController`, which dynamically adjusts the publishing bitrate to meet the bandwidth restrictions of the network connection or encoding hardware.

 ### Example Code